greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/strategy/procedure-for-objectives-and-targets.md

 ---
-title: Procedure for Objectives and targets
+title: Procedure For Objectives And Targets
 linkTitle: Procedure for Objectives and targets
 date: '2025-05-06T02:19:00Z'
 weight: 1